2 to 3 years

 Active learning occurs when toddlers experiment with their environment.
-Daily activities are designed to foster this active learning by allowing toddlers to explore with all of their senses, to use their emerging gross and fine motor skills, to choose activities or materials, and to explore with curiosity and excitement.
+Daily activities are designed to foster this active learning by allowing toddlers to explore with all of their senses, use their emerging gross and fine motor skills, choose activities or materials, and explore with curiosity and excitement.

 Each part of your toddler’s day is structured to support their growing ability to communicate ideas and feelings, develop a sense of their own needs and how they can meet these needs, and, finally, to form close bonds with others.

-Although all of the children in toddler room follow a daily routine, incorporated into each day is individual and group time.
-The routine provides both a sense of predictability and security.
-During free play, toddlers may choose to paint, use the sensory table, do puzzles, participate dramatic play activities or look at books.
+All of the children in the toddler room follow a daily routine, and individual and group time are incorporated into each day.
+This routine provides both a sense of predictability and security.
+During free play toddlers may choose to paint, use the sensory table, do puzzles, participate dramatic play activities or look at books.
 These activity times provide opportunities to play alone, near peers and/or with peers and teachers.

 During group times the toddlers come together for songs, books, felt board stories, finger plays and other fun social experiences that are planned and prepared by the teachers.
 This ‘circle time’ serves to promote the children’s increasing language expression and comprehension through listening and participating.

-A toddler’s language undergoes huge changes and children are encouraged to use these growing language skills often.
+A toddler’s language undergoes huge changes and the children are encouraged to use these growing language skills often.
 Toddlers also begin to realize the importance language expression can have on their environment.
-They can communicate their needs, likes and dislikes, as well as, their ideas and feelings.
+During this time they learn to communicate their needs, likes and dislikes, as well as their ideas and feelings.

-As supporters of this discovery, our teachers model words and phrases and provide time for toddlers to use their words.
+As supporters of this discovery, our teachers model words and phrases and provide time for toddlers to use them.
 Over time toddlers develop a sense of self-efficacy through language as they communicate with us and each other.

 Toddlers especially enjoy using their growing motor skills when accomplishing tasks on their own.
 Our routines at meals and transitions provide ample time for toddlers to meet their needs independently.